stride3d/stride-docs/en/manual/get-started/assets.md

 ![Popup showing a list of assets that can be created from the dragged resource.](media/asset-view-from-resource-type.webp)

 You will be asked, if you want to **copy the dragged file to the resources folder**.
-Most of the time, **you want to do this**, in order to make the project easier to share and easier to use version control with.
+Most of the time, **you want to do this**, in order to make the project easier to share and use version control with.

 ![A popup "Source file 'C:/Users/franc/Downloads/Grass0044K-PNG/Grass0044K-PNG_Color.png' is not inside of your project's resource folders, do you want to copy it?" with two options "yes" and "no".](media/asset-view-copy-resource.webp)

 Finally, you will be asked if you want to **move it to the default location**.
-Again, most of the time **you want to do this**, unless you want to have more control over where resources end up.
+Again, most of the time **you want to do this**, unless you need more control over where resources end up.

 ![A popup "Do you want to place the resource in the default location ?" with two options "yes" and "no"](media/asset-view-resource-default-location.webp)